 Judge | Rachel Tombs

-Rachel was a practising Solicitor for 15 years before setting up her own business helping legal professionals, who want to attract new clients and grow their practices and achieve exceptional results.
-Since leaving practise, Rachel has worked with over 500 businesses and law firms, delivering bespoke and effective marketing and business development services.
+Rachel was a practising Solicitor for 13 years before setting up her own business helping legal professionals, who want to attract new clients and grow their practises and achieve exceptional results.
+Since leaving practice, Rachel has worked with over 500 businesses and law firms, delivering bespoke and effective marketing and business development services.
 Rachel’s knowledge of the legal sector means she is able to offer proven, reliable advice that makes a measurable and substantial difference to law practices, using both online and offline marketing tools to generate maximum results.